MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/oauth-implicit-grant-flow.md

 The authorize endpoint returns the following values in the response URL as a fragment:

-- **token**: Token is returned as a JSON Web Token (JWT) digitally signed by the portal’s private key.
+- **token**: Access token is returned as a JSON Web Token (JWT) digitally signed by the portal’s private key.
 - **state**: If a state parameter is included in the request, the same value should appear in the response.
 The app should verify that the state values in the request and response are identical.
 - **expires_in**: The length of time that the access token is valid (in seconds).